apache/couchdb-documentation/rfcs/008-map-indexes.md

 * `view_signature` is the design documents `View Signature`
 * `view_id` name of a view defined in the design document
 * `?MAP` is the standard map namespace
-* `keys` are the emitted keys from the map function
+* `key` is the emitted row key from a map function
+* `count` is a value to allow duplicate keys to be emitted for a document
 * `values` is the emitted value from the map function

 ### Key ordering